swisspol/XLFacility/README.md

 Filtering XLFacility Log Messages
 =================================

 Use the `minLogLevel` property on the `XLFacility` shared instance to have XLFacility ignore all log messages below a certain level.
-If you want to "mute" entirely XLFacility, simply set the `minLogLevel` property to very a high value like `INT_MAX`.

 You can also control the minimum and maximum log level on each logger using their `minLogLevel` and `maxLogLevel` properties.
-You can set a fully custom log record filter on a logger like this:
+You can even set a fully custom log record filter on a logger like this:
 ```objectivec
 myLogger.logRecordFilter = ^BOOL(XLLogger* logger, XLLogRecord* record) {
   // Examine "record" properties and return YES to continue processing this record